BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/06_3_Funding_a_Transaction_with_CPFP.md

 recipient2=$(bitcoin-cli getrawchangeaddress)
 ```

-   2. Create a raw transaction using your unconfirmed transaction as an input.
+#2.
+Create a raw transaction using your unconfirmed transaction as an input.

-   3. Double your expected transaction fees (or more).
-(This transaction uses a fee of about $1.41, which is ridiculous based on current fees, but definitely should be enough to free up the transaction.)
+#3.
+Double your expected transaction fees (or more).
+(This transaction
+uses a fee of about $1.41, which is ridiculous based on current fees,
+but definitely should be enough to free up the transaction.)

 When you take these steps, everything should look totally normal, despite the fact that you're working with an unconfirmed transaction.
-To verify that all was well, we even looked at the results of our signature before we saved off the information to a variable:

 ```sh
 rawtxhex=$(bitcoin-cli -named createrawtransaction inputs='''[ { "txid": "'$utxo_txid'", "vout": '$utxo_vout' } ]''' outputs='''{ "'$recipient2'": 1.28983887 }''')
 signedtx=$(bitcoin-cli -named signrawtransaction hexstring=$rawtxhex | jq -r '.hex')
 txid=$(bitcoin-cli -named sendrawtransaction hexstring=$signedtx)
 ```

-   4. Crossing your fingers is not needed.
-You have verified your data is correct.
+#4.
+Crossing your fingers is not needed.
+You have verified your data
+is correct.
 From this point on, things are out of your hands.

 Your transactions may go through quickly.
 They may not.
-It all depends on whether the miners who are randomly generating the current blocks support CPFP  or not.
-But you've given your transactions the best chance.
+It all depends
+on whether the miners who are randomly generating the current blocks
+support CPFP or not.
+But you've given your transactions the best
+chance.

 That's really all there is to it.

 ### Be Aware of Nuances

-Though CPFP is usually described as being about a recipient using a new transaction to pay for an old one that hasn't been confirmed, there's nuance to this.
+Though CPFP is usually described as being about a recipient using a
+new transaction to pay for an old one that hasn't been confirmed,
+there's nuance to this.

-A _sender_ could use CPFP to free up a transaction if he received change from it.
-He would just use that change as his input, and the resultant use of CPFP would free up the entire transaction.
-Mind you, he'd do better to use RBF as long as it was enabled, as the total fees would then be lower.
+A _sender_ could use CPFP to free up a transaction if they received
+change from it.
+They would just use that change as theirs input, and
+the resultant use of CPFP would free up the entire transaction.
+Mind
+you, they'd do better to use RBF as long as it was enabled, as the
+total fees would then be lower.

-A _recipient_ could use CPFP even if he wasn't planning on immediately spending the money, for example if he's worried that the funds may not be resent if the transaction expires.
-In this case, he just creates a child transaction that sends all the money (minus a transaction fee) to a change address.
-That's what we did in our example, above.
+A _recipient_ could use CPFP even if they weren't planning on
+immediately spending the money, for example if they're worried that
+the funds may not be resent if the transaction expires.
+In this case,
+they just creates a child transaction that sends all the money (minus a
+transaction fee) to a change address.
+That's what we did in our
+example, above.

 ## Summary: Funding a Transaction with CPFP

-You can take advantage of the CPFP incentives to free up funds that have been sent to you but have not been confirmed.
-Just use the unconfirmed transaction as the UTXO and pay a higher-than-average transaction fee.
+You can take advantage of the CPFP incentives to free up funds that
+have been sent to you but have not been confirmed.
+Just use the
+unconfirmed transaction as the UTXO and pay a higher-than-average
+transaction fee.

-> 🔥 ***What is the power of CPFP?*** Mostly, CPFP is just useful to get funds unstuck when you're the recipient and the sender isn't being helpful for whatever reason.
-It doesn't have the more powerful possibilities of RBF, but is an alternatve way to exert control over a transaction after it's been placed in the mempool, but before it's confirmed in a block.
+> 🔥 ***What is the power of CPFP?*** Mostly, CPFP is only useful to
+get funds unstuck when you're the recipient and the sender isn't being
+helpful for whatever reason.
+It doesn't have the more powerful
+possibilities of RBF, but is an alternatve way to exert control over a
+transaction after it's been placed in the mempool, but before it's
+confirmed in a block.

 ## What's Next?